pedrovtof/Challenges/SevenDaysOfCode/FullStack/Front-end/7-Days-of-Code-Alura/7dayOfcode/Desafios.md

 ## Desafio 1 -->

 ### A sua tarefa de hoje é reescrever o código abaixo de maneira que ele imprima as informações de maneira correta, que faça sentido e sem erros:
+### Your task for today is to rewrite the code below so that it prints the information correctly, makes sense, and has no errors:

   ```
   let numeroUm = 1
   let stringUm = '1'